-This could be a few similar courses at different universities to seek out in Clearing which you'd be happy to go to; or a completely different path if a satisfactory replacement course doesn't stand out.
+This could be a few similar courses at different universities to seek out in Clearing which you'd be happy to go to; or a completely different path if no other courses stand out.

-Start with your original course choicesBefore you trudge away to start your uni course search all over again, hold on!
+Start with your original course choicesBefore you start your uni course search all over again, hold on!
 You’ve already got one shortlist to refer to if you don’t meet your offers – your original Ucas choices.

 These are universities and courses you’ve previously researched and thought seriously about going to – and the fact that you’ve applied to them through Ucas already will prove your interest in them when you call them in Clearing.

 There are no guarantees those universities will have relevant Clearing vacancies for you, of course.
 But thinking back to these can remind you what you were looking for in the first place and get you into that mindset once again.
 Have your priorities changed since then?
-What are you willing to compromise on that you were a bit stubborn about before?
 Perhaps the buzzing city nightlife or how close a uni is to home are no longer so high on that list...

 Now that you've thought again what matters most to you, use our course search to find alternative courses.

 Shortlist alternative universitiesWhile a handful of universities don’t take part, many universities offered places in Clearing last year, including some Russell Group universities.
-Look at the websites for universities you’re interested in – do they offer courses through Clearing?
+Look at the websites for universities you’re interested in or use the Ucas Clearing 2024 search – do they offer courses through Clearing?

 Consider different-but-similar coursesWhile it's probably not advisable for a prospective history student to start applying for physics vacancies during Clearing time, don't automatically discount alternative courses.
 Think about what you really want to get out of your degree studies – there may be Clearing vacancies in a similar area that still allow you to achieve those ambitions, which suit your strengths or can help you get into a particular career field.